 Kent Syler, assistant professor of political science, assessed U.S. Sen. Lamar Alexander’s role in the health care legislation debate for a June 22 article published in The Tennessean and the Knoxville News-Sentinel.
 Syler’s comments are available here.
 Syler also responded to the Associated Press analysis of Congressional gerrymandering for a June 25 article published in The Tennessean, available here.

-Dr. Wendy Beckman, chair of the Department of Aerospace, commented on filling airline jobs by recruiting college students on campus for a June 29 story at CollegeRecruiter.com.
+Dr. Wendy Beckman, chair of the Department of Aerospace, commented in a June 29 story at CollegeRecruiter.com on filling airline jobs by recruiting college students on campus.
 The story is available here.

 Reporters seeking expertise from MTSU personnel, as well as members of the campus community with expertise for media, should contact Gina Logue in the Office of News and Media Relations at 615-898-5081 or firstname.lastname@example.org.